-Mercy Hospital moving forward with relocation plans
+With finances improving, Mercy Hospital moving forward with relocation plan

 But Therrien said Mercy has turned things around and has been operating in the black since October.

-Meanwhile, the hospital has been recognized for high quality with a five-star rating from the federal Centers for Medicare and Medicaid and an “A” grade for safety from patient advocate organization The Leapfrog Group, Therrien said.
+Meanwhile, the hospital has been recognized for high quality with a five-star rating from the federal Centers for Medicare and Medicaid and an “A” grade for safety from a patient advocate organization, The Leapfrog Group, Therrien said.

 “We had a really good year, in a lot of different ways,” he said.
 “We weren’t able to get to break-even, but we did see a significant improvement.”